smajert/MineClassification/readme.md

 </figure>

-Notice that parts of the model act like we initially assumed, i.e. samples with high voltage are predicted as "anti-tank" (red ellipses), while samples with low voltage are predicted as "booby-trapped anti-personnel".
+Notice that parts of the model act like we initially assumed, i.e. samples with high voltage are predicted as "anti-tank" (red ellipsis), while samples with low voltage are predicted as "booby-trapped anti-personnel" (purple ellipsis).
 Voltages in between are treated a bit more subtly, taking into account the height value of the sample.
 Here, a big advantage of interpretable models becomes apparent: We can see that the soil type does not matter at all to this decision tree.
-While this does of course not tell us whether the soil type actually matters, we can say for certain that this model completely disregards it.
+While this does of course not tell us whether the soil type actually matters with certainty, we can say for sure that this model completely disregards it.

 ### Explainable Boosting Classifier
 On the land mines data, the performance of the EBM is also not all that great.
 I think this is due to